rnwathon/personal-site/content/blog/introduction-to-programming-and-programming-language.md

 console.log(total);
 ```

 The program above written in a programming language called **JavaScript** which does the same thing, add the numbers from 1 to 10 and print out the result.
 But it's more readable.
+Right? yeah sort of..

 This human-readable programming language is called **High-Level Programming Language**.
 The other type is **Low-Level Programming Language** which is machine-readable just like the binary codes.